Sunday, 24 March 2024

 It should be mentioned that Sraffa's thesis was on inflation.
 He opposed deflationary policies on distributional grounds.
 Sraffa became acquainted with Keynes in the early Twenties.
 Such was his brilliance and detailed knowledge of Italian banking that Keynes published his article in the Economic Journal.
 Interestingly, a Bank which had financed the Fascists nevertheless failed.
 Re-reading Sraffa from the perspective of the typical London stock-broker, the message was clear.
 The Black Shirts must win.
 They must beat up the Reds in the streets.
 One consequence was that Sraffa was refused entry to England in 1923 and deported as an undesirable alien.
 It was only after Labor came to power in 1924, that Sraffa was allowed back into the country.

 In a subsequent article, also published by Keynes, Sraffa targeted a particular Bank.
 Mussolini had come to power and put pressure on his father.
 The Bank too threatened a law suit.
 It was at this point that Sraffa says he had to cut off times with the Communists, greatly to his parents' pleasure.
 This also meant he could hold academic appointments in Italy.
 Sadly, this meant that he moved away from Monetary theory and Banking to a 'fundamental' critique of Marshallian marginalism.
 Bizarrely, this meant he plumped for 'constant returns' which would later be a feature of his imbecilic 'production of commodities'.
-The problem here is that even if everybody behaves as if constant returns apply, average cost will still go up.
+The problem here is that if everybody behaves as if constant returns apply, average cost will be higher because of inefficient scale.
 This will hit the bottom line and thus market cap.
 Indeed, speculators may price this in- unless 'animal spirits' are too strong.
 In either event, even if accountancy cost does not change 'opportunity cost' of funds does.
 That is what economists and investors need to be looking at.
 Sraffa himself made a killing by buying Japanese bonds during the War.
 As a successful speculator he understood opportunity cost.
 Sadly, as an economist, he chose to be blind to it.

 Sraffa's most important article came out in 1926- ‘The Laws of Returns under Competitive Conditions'.
 Essentially, he was saying monopolistic competition will be more like monopoly than perfect competition.
 What he missed was there would be more excess capacity- i.e. higher opportunity cost.
 The solution would be more product differentiation till one or two producers gain economies of scale and the rest are confined to a 'competitive fringe'.
 This would also explain 'duality'.